 Provide better customer service through the use of chatbots

 Chatbots are AI-based bots that can conduct a conversation (the “chat” part) with users based on a database of brand information which may include ebooks, FAQs, and other resources.

 Today, chatbots can carry on full conversations, point users to resources, and even offer legal advice.

 In the digital marketing industry, they are becoming extremely popular as a way to qualify leads, offer customer service, and provide resources.
 When applied to the law field, chatbots could boost marketing teams in the same way as well as improve website usefulness for clients and allow law firms to offer 24/7 customer service without paying for additional staff.

 Use AI and Analytics to Develop Legal Strategies

-This information could make it easier to build arguments that are likely to resonate with a particular judge—or educate them in an area they don't generally rule on.
+This information could make it easier to build arguments that are likely to resonate with a particular judge—or educate them in an area they do not generally rule on.

 AI can drastically improve the accuracy and efficiency of law work by automating a range of manual tasks that eat up valuable time.
 Work that previously took hours or was pushed off to support staff could be partially automated with the help of AI.

-Legal research is one of the most crucial parts of any legal case, but it’s time-consuming.
+Legal research is one of the most crucial parts of any legal case, but it is time-consuming.
 In addition, humans are prone to errors—especially when they are tired or working too fast.
 AI-powered software has the potential to overhaul this task, making research faster and far more effective.